benno094/pdf-anki/README.md

 - Allow user to select regions of slides
 - Add option to choose title of deck and possibly call up available decks in Anki to choose location
 - Allow user to change prompt options
-- Website doesn't deal well with more than 100 pages
 - Add formatting in response

 ### Changelog: